All the homestead kitchen supplies you need for your simple, from-scratch lifestyle.

 I know we’ve already discussed canning equipment, but pressure canning is sort of its own beast.

 You can very happily preserve tons of food at home using only water bath canning, but pressure canning gives you a lot more options.
 Pressure canners heat food to a hotter temperature than water bath canners, so you can use them for foods that aren’t acidic.
-That means carrots, potatoes, corn, Grandma’s tomato sauce, and even meats can be preserved at home.
+That means carrots, canned potatoes, corn, Grandma’s tomato sauce, and even meats can be preserved at home.

-It’s not for everyone, but for the serious homesteading kitchen a pressure canner is a wonderful thing to have.
+It’s not for everyone, but for the serious homesteading kitchen, a pressure canner is a wonderful thing to have.

 The All-American is an investment that will last a lifetime.

-Grinding your own grain sounds very self sufficient, doesn’t it?
+Grinding your own grain sounds very self-sufficient, doesn’t it?
 And many people swear by baking with fresh milled flour.
 The benefits of using grain milled at home include a more nutritious flour, better flavor in your baked goods, and the ability to store large quantities of wheat, as whole grains have a much longer shelf life than flour.
 But to do this, you’l need a grain mill.

-I’ve never personally done this so I can’t recommend anything.
+I’ve never personally done this, so I can’t recommend anything.
 But here is a great article on choosing the best grain mill that can help you.

 Everyone needs a great big stainless steel stock pot.
 They are perfect for cooking large quantities of food like pasta or soup for serving a crowd.
 They are also great for prepping big batches for preserving or cooking ahead.

-Dehydrating food is a great way to store garden items long term.
+Dehydrating food is a great way to store garden items long-term.
 If you love raisins and dried fruit, you’ll definitely get use out of it.

 But don’t discount it even if you don’t love dried foods.
-It’s useful for so many things that can hard to get right in a humid climate, like
+It’s useful for so many things that can be hard to get right in a humid climate, like

 - dried herbs